WilliamQLiu/williamqliu.github.io/_posts/2019-02-01-design-patterns.md

 MVC might have a Controller that specifies the default Controller Class for a View.
 We can use the __Factory Pattern__ to create objects without having to specify the exact class of the object that will be created.

+# How to Select a Design Pattern

+Here's several approaches to finding the design pattern that's right for your problem:

+* Consider how design patterns solve design problems
+* Scan Intent for all the patterns
+* Study how patterns interrelate - see relationships between design patterns to find the right pattern/group of patterns
+* Study patterns of like-purpose - see similarities and differences between patterns of like purpose
+* Examine a cause of redesign - look at the causes of redesign to see if your problem involves one or more of them, then look at the patterns that help you avoid the causes of redesign
+* Consider what should be variable in your design - instead of focusing on the the cause of redesign, we consider what might force a change to a design (i.e. what can you change without a redesign)